-The Windows 95 or Windows NT Setup program starts automatically.
+The Windows Setup program starts automatically.

 4. Follow the instructions as they appear on the screen.

 During setup, you will be prompted to accept the License Agreement and enter the Product ID (printed on the Certificate of Authenticity on the Microsoft Windows manual).
 If you are prompted to set up a user account and password, you can either set up the account, or press ESC to skip this step.